josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why-last">

 **Why**? <br />
-Names of folders and files should clearly convey their intent.
+Names of directories and files should clearly convey their intent.
 For example, `app/heroes/hero-list.component.ts` may contain a component that manages a list of heroes.

 </div>